UNINETTSigma2/documentation/code_development/compilers.md

 | C++ |	`mpicxx, mpic++, mpiCC`  | `g++` | `OMPI_CXX` |
 | Fortran | `mpifort`  | `gfortran` | `OMPI_FC` |

-It is possible to change the underlying compiler invoked when calling the compiler wrappers using the environment variables listed in the table.
+It is possible to change the underlying compiler that is invoked when calling the compiler wrappers using the environment variables listed in the table.
 Use the option `-showme` to see the underlying compiler, the compile and link flags, and the libraries that are linked.

 ### Intel MPI